narenkhatwani/FoodAayush/README.md

 ## How to Run the Project

-Open the terminal folder in the Streamlit Folder and run the following command
+Open the terminal/cmd in the Streamlit Folder and run the following command

 ```streamlit run app.py```